AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem.md

 date: 2022-11-19T11:07:54-05:00
 draft: false
 ---
-I released my first commercial game, [PUTRID SHOT ULTRA](https://store.steampowered.com/app/2053360/PUTRID_SHOT_ULTRA/), on 11/7/22.
+I released my first commercial steam game, [PUTRID SHOT ULTRA](https://store.steampowered.com/app/2053360/PUTRID_SHOT_ULTRA/), on November 7 2022.
 I spent 6 months working on this game in my free time for a total of about ~200 hours of work.
 In this post, I'll discuss the steam results of my game, my process, and some analysis on why my game performed the way it did.

 ## Summary of Results
 My game sold 285 copies in 3 weeks following its release.